 At the Joslin Library we work hard to offer a variety of programs and events to entertain, teach, and most importantly, provide opportunities to gather as a community.
 Have an idea for a great program?
 Looking for more information regarding our current offerings?
-Please contact our Librarian, Joy Worland, at email@example.com.
+Contact us at firstname.lastname@example.org.

 All programs are at the Joslin Library unless otherwise indicated.